1. Timing and Synchronization in Applications

 Figure 12.
 Timing Diagram of Using TClk to Align Sample Clocks

 Figure 13.
-Timing Diagram of Trigger Distribution Using TClk
+Timing Diagram of Trigger Distribution Using NI-TClk

-Overview of TClk Operation with a User-Supplied External Sample Clock
+Overview of NI-TClk Operation with a User-Supplied External Sample Clock

-In this scheme, TClk synchronization will not align the sample clock on each device, because you are externally supplying the sample clock, bypassing the PLL circuitry.
-TClk synchronization guarantees the start/stop trigger distribution such that each device starts and stops acquisition/generation on the same sample clock edge.
-TClk does this by using the same method as mentioned above in using a derived TClk from the sample clock to distribute the trigger signals.
+In this scheme, NI-TClk synchronization will not align the sample clock on each device, because you are externally supplying the sample clock, bypassing the PLL circuitry.
+NI-TClk synchronization guarantees the start/stop trigger distribution such that each device starts and stops acquisition/generation on the same sample clock edge.
+NI-TClk does this by using the same method as mentioned above in using a derived TClk from the sample clock to distribute the trigger signals.

 Here, the burden of accurate sample clock alignment is placed on the sample clock you supply.
 To ensure the best performance, supply a low-jitter sample clock (of the order of <1 psrms) for sample rates above 100 MS/s with equal length line cables from the clock source to each device in the system.